-The Prime Minister’s Office has five departments: the Government EU Affairs Department, the Government Administration Department, the Government Ownership Steering Department and the Government Communications Department.
-Other units include the Government Session Unit, the Government Policy Analysis Unit and the Government External Economic Relations Unit.
+The Prime Minister’s Office consists of five departments: the EU Affairs Department, the Ownership Steering Department, the Communications Department, the Strategy Department and the Administration Department.
+The office also has four separate units: the Human Resources Unit, the Session Unit, the Finance Unit and the Preparedness Unit.

 Government EU Affairs Department